comit-network/RFCs/RFC-009-SWAP-Basic-ERC20.md

 }
 ```

-The following is the contract deployment code encoded template as hex which will deploy the above contract when the placeholder values (set to `00`s) are replaced with the parameters.
+The following is the contract deployment code encoded template as hex which will deploy the above contract when the placeholder values are replaced with the parameters.

 ```